-That building façades promote and maintain high levels of pedestrian interaction, amenity, and safety, and are compatible with the streetscape.

-Acceptable Solutions Performance Criteria A1 P1 New buildings must be designed to satisfy all the following: New buildings must be designed to be compatible with the streetscape, having regard to: (a) mechanical plant and other service infrastructure, such as heat pumps, air conditioning units, switchboards, hot water units and the like, must be screened from the street and other public places; (a) minimising the visual impact of mechanical plant and other service infrastructure, such as heat pumps, air conditioning units, switchboards, hot water units and the like, when viewed from the street or other public places; (b) roof-top mechanical plant and service infrastructure, including lift structures, must be contained within the roof; (b) minimising the visual impact of security shutters or grilles and roof-top service infrastructure, including lift structures; and (c) not include security shutters or grilles over windows or doors on a façade facing the frontage or other public places; and (c) providing suitable lighting to vehicle parking areas and pathways for the safety and security of users. (d) provide external lighting to illuminate external vehicle parking areas and pathways.
-A2 P2 New buildings or alterations to an existing façade must be designed to satisfy all of the following: New buildings or alterations to an existing façade must be designed to be compatible with the
+Obje Dbjective: That building façades promote and maintain high levels of pedestrian interaction, amenity, and safety, and are compatible with the streetscape.
+Acc eptable S olutions Per formance Criteria A1 P1 v buildings wing: must be designed to satisfy all the New buildings must be designed to be compatible with the streetscape, having regard to: (a) infrastruc condition units and cal plant and other service cture, such as heat pumps, air ning units, switchboards, hot water d the like, must be screened from the d other public places; (a) minimising the visual impact of mechanical plant and other service infrastructure, such as heat pumps, air conditioning units, switchboards, hot water units and the like, when viewed from the street or other public places; (b) infrastruc mechanical plant and service cture, including lift structures, must be d within the roof; (b) minimising the visual impact of security shutters or grilles and roof-top service infrastructure, including lift structures; and (c) windows de security shutters or grilles over or doors on a façade facing the or other public places; and (c) providing suitable lighting to vehicle parking areas and pathways for the safety and security of users. (d) • external lighting to illuminate external parking areas and pathways.
+A2 A2 P2 New buildings or alterations to an existing façade must be designed to satisfy all of the following: v buildings or alterations to an existing façade at be designed to be compatible with the

-1 An exemption applies for air conditioners and heat pumps in this zone - see Table 4.6.
+&lt;sup>1 An exemption applies for air conditioners and heat pumps in this zone - see Table 4.6.

-- (a) provide a pedestrian entrance to the building that is visible from the road or publicly accessible areas of the site: - (b) if for a ground floor level façade facing a frontage: - have not less than 40% of the total surface area consisting of windows or doorways; or - (ii) not reduce the surface area of windows or doorways of an existing building, if the surface area is already less than 40%; - (c) if for a ground floor level façade facing a frontage must: - (i) not include a single length of blank wall greater than 30% of the length of façade on that frontage; or - (ii) not increase the length of an existing blank wall, if already greater than 30% of the length of the façade on that frontage; and - (d) provide awnings over a public footpath if existing on the site or on adjoining properties.
+(a) provide a pedestrian entrance to the building that is visible from the road or publicly accessible areas of the site; streetscape, having regard to: (a) how the main pedestrian access to the building addresses the street or other public places; (b) if for a ground floor level façade facing a frontage: (i) have not less than 40% of the total (b) windows on the façade facing the frontage for visual interest and passive surveillance of public spaces; surface area consisting of windows or doorways; or (c) providing architectural detail or public art on large expanses of blank walls on the façade (ii) not reduce the surface area of windows or doorways of an existing building, if the surface area is already less than 40%; facing the frontage and other public spaces so as to contribute positively to the streetscape and public spaces; (c) if for a ground floor level façade facing a frontage must: (d) installing security shutters or grilles over windows or doors on a façade facing the (i) not include a single length of blank wall greater than 30% of the length of façade on that frontage; or frontage or other public spaces only if essential for the security of the premises and any other alternatives are not practical; and (ii) not increase the length of an existing blank wall, if already greater than 30% of the length of the façade on that frontage; and (e) the need for provision of awnings over a public footpath. (d) provide awnings over a public footpath if existing on the site or on adjoining properties.